Skip to main content

 • Called proxus.auth_login({"userName":"Admin","password":""})

 • Connected.
-Token valid for 25 minutes.
+Session valid for 25 minutes.

 › analyze telemetry data for the last 24 hours